nstephenh/mygrane/README.md

 # mygrane
-My Graphic Art Novel e-libary, or MyGrANe (pronounced migraine), is a python comic manager.
+My Graphic Art Novel e-libary, or MyGrANe (pronounced migraine), is a cli comic manager.
 The current most useful feature is as a program to sort a directory of comics.

 # Comic Naming Convention